LucasDelfino92/morrowindsharp/mw#.md

 The bows will better line up with the sheathing animation.
 - [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?) by Remiros and Greatness7
 Greatly improves performance and fixes some mesh errors.
   - In the BAIN installer, tick **04 Weapon Sheathing Patch** only.
-Rename the mod to Morrowind Optimization Patch - Weapon Sheathing Patch.
+Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.
 - [**Wolf Helmet Replacer**](https://www.nexusmods.com/morrowind/mods/29281) by Alaisiagae
 Replaces the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.